 The Big Steal (1949) Directed by Don Siegel.
 With Robert Mitchum, Jane Greer, Patric Knowles, Ramon Novarro and William Bendix.

-Known as a film-noir thriller, The Big Steal is action packed, fast paced and actually quite sunny.
-Great direction along with a fine script and some good performances make it well worth the ride.
+Best described as a film-noir thriller, The Big Steal is action packed, fast-paced and actually quite sunny.
+Fine direction along with a tight script and good performances make it well worth the ride.
 3.5/5